ravachol/kew-data/README.md

 We don't have the capacity to add other artists or indie artists unfortunately, and want the database to remain small.

+### If data is wrong

+If you see an incorrect homepage or broken link, please create an issue on https://codeberg.org/ravachol/kew-data.

 ### About the dataset

 - The dataset contains artist names and homepage URLs sourced from Wikidata.